shane-kercheval/sik-llm-eval/README.md

 ## Installing

-The easiest way to install the llm-eval package is by cloning the repo and installing locally.
+The easiest way to install the llm-eval package during this beta period is by cloning the repo and installing locally.

 ```
 cd <to the directory you want to clone the repo>